Dynatrace/Dynatrace-AppMon-Docker/README.md

 ![Docker Logo](https://github.com/Dynatrace/Dynatrace-Docker/blob/images/docker-logo.png)

-# Dynatrace-Docker
+# Dynatrace-Docker for AppMon

 The home of Dockerized components of the [Dynatrace Application Monitoring](http://www.dynatrace.com/docker) enterprise solution.
 All components are available on the [Docker Hub](https://hub.docker.com/u/dynatrace/).

-## What is Dynatrace?
+## What is Dynatrace AppMon?

 [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html), with its [PurePath technology](http://www.dynatrace.com/en_us/application-performance-management/products/purepath-technology.html), is the world's leading application monitoring solution - trusted by more than 7500 customers around the globe.
 It supports all your major technology stacks and integrates into your Continuous Delivery pipelines to allow you to build world-class, high-quality software.

-## How to install Dynatrace?
+## How to install Dynatrace AppMon?

-You can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) with any of the provided `docker-compose.yml` files like so:
+You can quickly bring up an entire Dockerized Dynatrace AppMon environment by using [Docker Compose](https://docs.docker.com/compose/) with any of the provided `docker-compose.yml` files like so:

 ```
 git clone https://github.com/Dynatrace/Dynatrace-Docker.git